finnishtransportagency/liikennemerkit/README.md

 ### English summary
 This repository houses SVG image libraries of Finnish road traffic signs.
 The libraries can be imported to QGIS using the [Resource sharing plugin](http://qgis-contribution.github.io/QGIS-ResourceSharing/).
 The collections also include a prosessing script for easily visualizing a point layer with the images.

-The image data is shared under CC 4.0 BY.
-Read more [here](http://creativecommons.org/licenses/by/4.0/).
+The image data is provided by Finnish Transport Infrastructure Agency and is shared under CC 4.0 BY.
+Read more on the license [here](http://creativecommons.org/licenses/by/4.0/).